- Taking Courses Outside the Faculty

 Academic standing is assessed twice a year:

-- At the end of the Summer Session; the GPAs used for this status assessment are the sessional and the cumulative GPAs.
+- At the end of the Summer Session; the GPAs used for this assessment are the sessional and the cumulative GPAs.

 In Good Standing:

 Students are described as In Good Standing if their cumulative GPA (CGPA) is 1.50 or higher, that is, they have not been assessed as On Probation, Suspended, or Refused Further Registration.

 The following regulations apply to students who have attempted at least one half-credit course (0.5 credits) in the Faculty.

 - A student shall be on academic probation who

 a) has a cumulative GPA of less than 1.50 or